Glossary

 The group of animals that don’t have a backbone.
 Examples include flies, worms, jellyfish, spiders, clams, and snails.

-An electrically charged atom.
+An electrically charged atom or molecule.

 (AHY-suh-tohp) A form of a chemical element that contains the same number of protons but a different number of neutrons than other forms of the element.
 Researchers often use isotopes to trace atoms or molecules in a metabolic pathway.